All Episodes

 Hi.

-That would not have happened if the Lebanese had not first pushed back the Syrians, and I guarantee you that the Lebanese would not have done that if we had not at first attacked Iraq.
+And I guarantee you that the Lebanese would not have done that if we had not at first attacked Iraq.

-And I think this is another benefit to the Iraq War.
+And I think this is another benefit to the Iraq war.

-Yeah, the you call it the Qaddafi effect.
+Yeah, you call it the Qaddafi effect.

 Yes.

-Uh that's that's a good point, Jim.
+That's a good point, Jim.

 In fact, all three of these suspects are in three different countries.